 Should you allow your husband to cultivate friendships with females?
-Whether you answer yes or no, to be friends with the opposite sex is inevitable most of the time, especially when they are at work, in businesses, or in communities.
+Whether you answer yes or no, friendships with colleagues of opposite sex is inevitable, especially in professional, businesses, or community settings.

-1. It is best not to open up his marital struggles or personal problems with a female friend.
+1. Avoid confiding marital struggles or personal problems to a female friend.

-Think of a married man who is experiencing some problem with his wife: he would seek counsel and comfort from a single female officemate, instead of working a certain grievance or problem with his wife.
-Whenever the man encounters some difficulty, he would always run for the friend’s company, and this friend would gladly advise and comfort the married guyfriend.
+Think of a married man who is experiencing some problems with his wife: he would seek counsel and comfort from a female officemate, instead of working things out with his wife.
+Whenever the man encounters some difficulty, he would always turn toward this friend’s company, while the friend would gladly advise and comfort the married friend.

-They would exchange stories not only about the guy’s marriage but also about their personal lives.
-Their friendship has grown deep until they both got illusioned that they are each other’s soul mate.
+A time will come that they will exchange stories not only about the man’s marital problems, but also about their personal lives.
+Their friendship deepens until they both got the illusion that they are each other’s soul mate.

-In a wife’s point of view, it’s very disheartening to hear stories like this.
+For any wife, it’s very disheartening to hear stories like this.
 But in reality, this happens.
-The work place has become the breeding places of infidelities and affairs.
-So it’s really important to keep marriage issues within the family or with a marriage counselor to avoid opening doors to a possible affair.
+The workplace can easily become fertile ground for inappropriate attachments.
+So it’s really important to keep marital issues within the family or with a marriage counselor to avoid opening doors to a possible inappropriate relationship.

 3. Don’t go out with a female friend frequently unless necessary for work or business.

-Your husband maybe surrounded with female friends, but ideally, you the wife should be his best friend.
-The one whom he can open up himself with, the one whom he can be vulnerable with, the one who will accept him for everything that he is.
-When your husband let someone play this role for you, it could lead to an emotional affair eventually.
-That is why as early as now, it is best to ask them to put boundaries in their female friendships.
-Of course, same goes with us with our male friendships.
+It’s natural for a husband to have female acquaintances and friendships, but ideally, the wife should be his best friend and closest confidante.
+The one with whom he can open up himself with, the one with whom he can be vulnerable with, and the one who will accept him for everything that he is.
+When your husband let someone do this role for you, it could eventually lead to an emotional affair.

 Interested in your posts;